remg427/misp42splunk/README.md

     - For TheHive
         - provide the url to the API of your instance;
         - provide the authkey.
-    - Pathes to SPLUNK home folder, python3 binary and temp folder
+    - Pathes to python3 binary and temp folder

 # Use Cases